seeded rye sourdough

 2. Mix the ferment 12-18 hours before making the bread.
 Disperse the sourdough starter in warm water and stir in the flour.
 Cover the container with cling film and keep in a warm place.
 It should bubble and foam vigorously.

-3. For the main dough, add 160g of the ferment to a bowl with all the other ingredients (the rest can be used to bake another loaf or discarded) and mix well.
+3. For the main dough, add 160g of the ferment to a bowl with all the other ingredients (the rest can be used to bake another loaf and/or become your rye sourdough starter to be stored for another occasion) and mix well.
 It won’t be anything like wheat dough, not stretchy or elastic, rather resembling a brownish concrete mix or mud!

 4. Turn it out onto wet worktop, wet your hands too and form a rough shape of a loaf.
 Spread the sunflower seeds on a plate and roll the loaf in them to coat it completely.